AVSLab/basilisk/src/simulation/deviceInterface/motorVoltageInterface/motorVoltageInterface.rst

 Executive Summary
 -----------------

-Interface module to convert motor input voltage to a motor torque output.
+Interface module to convert an array of motor input voltages to an array of motor torques.

 Message Connection Descriptions
 -------------------------------